The Best Mayan Riviera Cenotes (in Cancun, Puerto Morelos and Playa del Carmen)

 Click on each icon to see more information about the cenote and its entry price.

-To open this map in Google Maps simply tap the small square icon on the top right-hand side of the map.
+To open this cenote map in Google Maps simply tap the small square icon on the top right-hand side of the map.
+These maps are fantastic, if you are in the area you can view the cenotes near me and see how clustered or spread apart they really are!

 If you are using the map from your phone, the map should save into “Your Places” > “MAPS” automatically.
 You can select an area to download and use offline if you won’t have full access to your data in Mexico.
 For more information on how to download maps for offline, click here.